 Occupational Health and Safety Resources

-1. Contractor license status, information and contract complaints
+- Contractor license status, information and contract complaints:

 Contractor's State License Board: You can file a complaint, check the license status and entity information (business type, officers) or get general information.
 Call (800) 321-2752.

-2. Asbestos contractor questions and asbestos regulation information
+- Asbestos contractor questions and asbestos regulation information:

 Asbestos Contractors Registration Unit (ACRU), Cal/OSHA- To check on registrant status, search the Asbestos Registrant Database.
 If you have a complaint about a registrant that involves unsafe or unhealthy working conditions at a specific worksite, we will refer you to the nearest Cal/OSHA Enforcement District Office.
 For contract disputes and licensing violations, contact the Contractor's State License Board.
 For environmental concerns, contact the local air quality district, State Air Resources Board or U.S. EPA.
 We do review the results of investigations by the above and may take separate administrative action.
 You can call us directly at (415) 703-5191 to discuss your concerns.

-3. Certified Asbestos Consultant and asbestos regulations- Information and complaints
+- Certified Asbestos Consultant and asbestos regulations - Information and complaints:

 Asbestos Consultant Certification and Training Provider Unit, DOSH- Call (916) 574-2993.
 To check on certification status, search the Asbestos Consultant and Site Surveillance Technician Certification database.
 You can also look in the local phone directory under "Asbestos Consultants."

-4. Air quality rules and complaints about asbestos removal or waste transportation- See Environmental, below
+- Air quality rules and complaints about asbestos removal or waste transportation - See Environmental, below

-1. Asbestos air quality/environmental complaints and regulatory information
+- Asbestos air quality/environmental complaints and regulatory information:

-Local Air Quality Districts These districts (with some exceptions) are delegated by the EPA to enforce the NESHAPS regulations on renovation and demolition.
+Local Air Quality Districts.
+These districts (with some exceptions) are delegated by the EPA to enforce the NESHAPS regulations on renovation and demolition.
 They require pre-job reporting and inspect asbestos removal work sites for environmental compliance.
-Look in your local phone directory under the name of your District or go to the Local Air District Contact List of the State Air Resources Board web site at http://www.arb.ca.gov/capcoa/roster.htm."

-2. Hazardous waste transportation, treatment, storage and disposal
+- Hazardous waste transportation, treatment, storage and disposal:

-Toxic Substances Control Department, Cal/EPA, State of California- The web site is at www.dtsc.ca.gov.
+Toxic Substances Control Department, Cal/EPA, State of California.
 Look at "About DTSC" and contact the Regional Duty Officer or other offices.
 For information, call the Hazardous Waste Hotline at (916) 323-6042.
 For illegal dumping or handling of hazardous waste, call (800) 698-6942

-Go to the national EPA asbestos web site at www.epa.gov/asbestos/.
+- Go to the Federal EPA asbestos web site.
 Under "Links," you can view the "Directory of NVLAP Accredited Asbestos Fiber Analysis Laboratories" for PLM and TEM analysis and a "List of Model AHERA Courses."
 Note: The American Industrial Hygiene Association also has a laboratory proficiency-testing program.
-Go to http://admin.aiharegistries.org/programs/AAR/AAT/Pages/default2.aspx.

 The Asbestos Ombudsman Clearinghouse/Hotline, (800) 368-5888 provides general asbestos information to the public.
 Operated by EPA's Small Business Ombudsman's Office, it also assists small businesses in complying with EPA regulations.

-5. Permits, Public Health Complaints & Household Hazardous Waste Disposal
+- Permits, Public Health Complaints & Household Hazardous Waste Disposal:

 - Some counties and cities have building permit, fire or other regulations related to asbestos abatement and waste.
 All have household hazardous waste programs for homeowners.
 Check in your local phone directory under departments of environmental health, health, building, etc.

-For Homeowners- "Asbestos in Your Home- A Homeowners Guide," by the American Lung Association, Consumer Product Safety Commission and U.S. EPA.
-Available at www.epa.gov/asbestos/pubs/ashome.html or by calling the TSCA Assistance Information Service, (202) 554-1404.
+- For Homeowners - "Asbestos in Your Home- A Homeowners Guide," by the American Lung Association, Consumer Product Safety Commission and U.S. EPA.
+Available at the EPA's Asbestos Web page or by calling the TSCA Assistance Information Service, (202) 554-1404.